Marcellus Shale outcroppings look like this:

 Both Bing and Google had street-views, so I explored the area, figuring out where I could park, and where the best place to find mud might be.

-Ordinarily, who would pass this juncture and look, care, or know what was towering over them?
-During this trip three hours had passed before I had arrived and started to care.
+Here it is!
+Three hours west of Philly in Pennsylvania.
+Who would pass this juncture and look, care, or know what towering over them?
 This rock rarely surfaces, yet here it sits at an intersection of two major arteries.

 I don't think I've ever seen anything like it.
-Tar black, dusted with rust and rubble, the brittle stone had crumbled so much that the ground level appeared as a heap of pebble.
+Tar black, dusted with rust and rubble, the brittle stone crumbles and slides down the face of the rock, completely covering it at the base.

-Papery layers of the black stone fleck off and oxidize, turning orange, ocher, umber, and red.
+Papery layers fleck off and oxidize, turning rusty orange, ocher, umber, and red.

 A continuous stream of trickling shards slid down the rock face - a constant sound in the background.